saad78t/taskmaster-redux/README.md

 ## 🚀 Features

-- ✅ Add tasks with title, description, and priority.
+✅ Add tasks with title, description, and priority.
-- ✅ Edit tasks anytime.
+✅ Edit tasks anytime.
-- ✅ Delete a single task or all tasks.
+✅ Delete a single task or all tasks.
-- ✅ Mark tasks as complete/incomplete.
+✅ Mark tasks as complete/incomplete.
-- ✅ Categorize tasks (e.g., Work, Personal, Learning).
+✅ Categorize tasks (e.g., Work, Personal, Learning).
-- ✅ Search tasks by title.
+✅ Search tasks by title.
-- ✅ Sort tasks (by input order, alphabetically, or completion).
+✅ Sort tasks (by input order, alphabetically, or completion).
-- ✅ Save tasks to Supabase linked to user account.
+✅ Save tasks to Supabase linked to user account.
-- ✅ Share task list with a public link.
+✅ Share task list with a public link.
-- ✅ Dark mode toggle with draggable button.
+✅ Dark mode toggle with draggable button.
+✅ Dark mode adapts to both user preference and system settings.
-- ✅ Toast notifications (create, update, offline status).
+✅ Toast notifications (create, update, offline status).
-- ✅ Offline support using IndexedDB.
+✅ Offline support using IndexedDB.

 > This app is for educational purposes — to explore and master advanced React, Redux, and full development workflows.